snapappointments/bootstrap-select/docs/docs/methods.md

 #### `.selectpicker('show')`

-To programmatically show the bootstrap-select use the `show` method.
+To programmatically show the bootstrap-select use the `show` method (this only affects the visibility of the bootstrap-select itself).

 ```js
 $('.selectpicker').selectpicker('show');